Online Associate of Arts in Early Childhood Education

 - Ability to use appropriate antivirus utilities so that files transmitted and received are virus free.

 The following minimum system configuration and software are required:

 - Platforms: Mac OS X 10.2 or higher or Windows XP or higher;

 - Hardware: 256 Mb RAM, CD-ROM, and 1 Gb free disk space;

-- Productivity Software: Microsoft Word, PowerPoint, and Excel 2003 or higher; Adobe Reader 8.0 or higher; Adobe Flash 10 or higher (Constellation users);
+- Productivity Software: Microsoft Word, PowerPoint, and Excel (provided); Adobe Reader 8.0 or higher; Adobe Flash 10 or higher (Constellation users);

 - Networking: 56k dialup modem, DSL, or Cable modem;

 - Email: Outlook (provided), Outlook Express, Mac Mail, Eudora, Entourage, or Yahoo/Hotmail/Gmail.